mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ## The Participants

-The next problem is choosing the participants.
-Due to resource constraints, I want to limit myself to 4 models, thus it's very likely that your favorite LLM is not in the list.
-It should however be straight forward enough to replicate what I just did for any model, at least if you don't wait for too long, because it's only a matter of time till models will learn about this article in one way or another.
+The next problem was choosing the participants.
+Due to resource constraints, I wanted to limit myself to 4 models, thus it's very likely that your favorite LLM is not in the list.
+It should however be straight forward enough to replicate what I did for any model, at least if you don't wait for too long, because it's only a matter of time till models will learn about this article in one way or another.
 Here are the participating LLMs:

 * Microsoft Copilot using `Smart (GPT-5)` mode
 * Microsoft Copilot using `Think Deeper` mode